 - Browser Cookies.
 A cookie is a small file placed on the hard drive of your computer or mobile device, and are stored on your device after you exit your browser.
 Temporary cookies, also known as “session cookies,” are used for various reasons, such as managing page views and are usually erased by your browser when you exit it.
 Cookies that are stored on your device after you exit your browser, also known as, “persistent cookies” are used for a number of reasons, such as storing your preferences and retrieving certain information, you have previously provided.

 - Locally Stored Objects.
-A locally stored object, also known as “flash cookies,” is feature from our Site that collects and stores information about your preferences and navigation to, from, and on our Sites, but is not managed by the same browser settings as are used for session cookies, persistent cookies, or other types of browser cookies.
+A locally stored object, also known as “flash cookies,” is feature from our Site that collects and stores information about your preferences and navigation to, from, and on our Site, but is not managed by the same browser settings as are used for session cookies, persistent cookies, or other types of browser cookies.

 - Web Beacons.
 A web beacon is a small electronic file, sometimes referred to as clear gifs, pixel tags, and single-pixel gifs (collectively, “web beacons”), that permits us, for example, to count users who have visited those pages or opened an email and for other related website statistics (for example, recording the popularity of certain website content and verifying system and server integrity).

 - Web Analytic Service.
 A web analytic service, such as Google Analytics, can be used to evaluate your use of the Site, such as mouse clicks, mouse movements, scrolling activity, and text typed into the Site (“web analytics”).
-We use web analytics to help us understand how we can make our Services easier to use.
+We use web analytics to help us understand how we can make our Site easier to use.

 - Mobile Device Identifiers.
 Mobile device identifiers are data stored on mobile devices that may track mobile device and data and activities occurring on and through it, as well as the applications installed on it (“mobile device identifiers”).
-Mobile device identifiers enable collection of Personal Information (such as media access control, address and location) and your traffic data, and allow us to learn more about your demographics and internet behaviors in order to personalize and improve the Services.
+Mobile device identifiers enable collection of Personal Information (such as media access control, address and location) and your traffic data, and allow us to learn more about your demographics and Internet behaviors in order to personalize and improve the Site.

-Some cookies are placed by a third party on your device and provide information to us and third parties about your browsing habits (such as your visits to our Services, the pages you have visited, and the links and advertisements you have clicked).
+Some cookies are placed by a third party on your device and provide information to us and third parties about your browsing habits (such as your visits to our Site, the pages you have visited, and the links and advertisements you have clicked).
 These cookies can be used to determine whether certain third party services are being used, to identify your interests, and to serve advertisements relevant to you.
 We do not control third party cookies.

 Some website browsers also have a “do not track” or DNT feature that lets you tell websites that you do not want to have your online activities tracked.
 No uniform technology standard for recognizing and implementing DNT signals has been finalized.
 We do not currently respond to a browser’s DNT signal.
-We do not permit third parties to track your activity over time on our website.
+We do not knowingly permit third parties to track your activity over time on our website.

 You may manage how your browser handles cookies and related technologies by adjusting its privacy and security settings.
 Refer to your browser’s instructions to learn about cookie-related and other privacy and security settings that may be available.
 You can opt-out of being targeted by certain third party advertising companies online at http://www.networkadvertising.org/choices/.